Skip to main content

 Returns:

-interface DeletionResult {
+interface DeleteManyResult {

-deleted: number; // Count deleted
+deleted: number; // Count of deleted memories

-memoryIds: string[]; // IDs deleted
+memoryIds: string[]; // IDs of deleted memories

 }